-To claim the Indiana NOL deduction, you must apply the same carryback/carryover treatment as used for federal purposes under IRC Section 172(b).
-However, an NOL that is carried back by a qualified small business, as defined in IRC Section 172(b)(1)(H)(iv), is limited to two years instead of five years.
-In addition, a carryback for a qualified disaster loss is limited to five years.
+Generally, to claim the Indiana NOL deduction, you must apply the same carryback/carryover treatment as used for federal purposes under IRC Section 172(b).
+However, the carryback period for an NOL under IRC Section 172(b)(1)(H) is limited to two years (instead of the federally allowed carryback period of more than two years but fewer than six years).